RobertSundling/neato-botvac/README.md

 ## Feedback

-If you try one of these firmware images, whether or not your robot accepts the firmware, or if you notice any problems with or have any suggestions for this document, please open a GitHub [issue](https://github.com/RobertSundling/neato-botvac/issues) or [discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.
+If you try one of these firmware images, whether or not your robot accepts the firmware, or if you notice any problems with or have any suggestions for this document, please create a [GitHub discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.